 Can you file online for divorce in Texas?

 Yes.
-Whether you get free paperwork or use a paid service like Rocket Lawyer or Complete Case, you can file through the Texas state court system, efiletexas.gov.
+Whether you get free paperwork or use a paid service like Rocket Lawyer or 3 Step Divorce, you can file through the Texas state court system, efiletexas.gov.

 How do you file for an uncontested divorce in Texas?